About me

 Additional information

-Sessions are 50 minutes long.
-You can choose to set a fixed number of sessions or keep the work open-ended, whichever suits your preferences and needs.
-This can be reviewed and adjusted at any time.
+Sessions are 50 minutes long and can be open-ended or time-limited, depending on your preferences and needs.
+This can be reviewed and adjusted at any point.

 When I work